-With more people reaching an advanced age in modern society, there is a growing
+With more people reaching an advanced age in modern society, there is a growing need

-excitotoxicity, oxidative stress, misfolded protein aggregation and/or ion dyshomeostasis.
+stress, misfolded protein aggregation and/or ion dyshomeostasis.
 A growing body of research shows

 that a G-protein coupled zinc (Zn2+) receptor (GPR39) can modulate the abovementioned processes.

 Zn2+itself has a diverse activity profile at the synapse, and by binding to numerous receptors, it

 plays an important role in neurotransmission.
-However, Zn2+ is also necessary for the formation
+However, Zn2+ is also necessary for the formation of

-recent studies point to GPR39 and its intracellular targets being affected by amyloid pathology.
+studies point to GPR39 and its intracellular targets being affected by amyloid pathology.

 dyshomeostasis observed in Alzheimer’s disease.
 The information presented in this article will

 hopefully fuel further research into the role of GPR39 in neurodegeneration and help in identifying

 novel therapeutic targets for dementia.